JayaVeeraPandiyan-B/REST-Assured/Understanding GET, POST, PUT DELETE Http Crud operations of API.md

 REST - Light weight protocol, have some leverages, it is easy to build and maintain, all the latest organizations like FB, Insta using REST

-END POINT/Base URL: Address where API is hosted on the server

 In REST there are some widely using methods like

   * GET: Oru information nama server la irunthu edukanum na intha method tha use pananum, server la irukura existing information.